 Piecing Me Together

 Often paired with The Hate U Give on the year’s best lists, it’s easy to draw comparisons between the two novels.
-Both THUG and Piecing Me Together feature Black female high school students who attend fancy private schools yet live in neighborhoods that their classmates would call the wrong side of the tracks.
+Both THUG and Piecing Me Together feature African American high school students who attend fancy private schools yet live in neighborhoods that their classmates would call the wrong side of the tracks.
 However, that is where the similarities end.

 Jade, Watson’s protagonist, is quieter and less sure of herself than THUG‘s Starr.
 Jade accepts every opportunity her school provides to make it out of her neighborhood and go to college, but many of those opportunities feel demeaning to her.
 I loved Watson’s lyrical style, and the snippets of Jade’s life reminded me of Jade’s collages, her preferred method for artistic expression.